Cloud Infrastructure (Data Centers)

 BiTS uses container technology (Docker) extensively adding additional layers of security through virtualization, isolation and continual vulnerability scans.

 Our managed hosting customers can put their minds at ease knowing that their services are running on hardened Linux distributions with up-to-date security patches.
 Our networks are continually monitored to reduce possible attack vectors.

 *Applies to our managed cloud hosting service.
-Implementation features may vary for custom cloud infrastructure.
-BiTS' baseline managed hosting solution evolves continuously as we adapt to meet ever changing challenges in a dynamic technological landscape.
+Features may vary for custom cloud infrastructure.

 Backups (Disaster Recovery)